Welcome to U of T Engineering's 2020 – 2021 Fall and Winter Registration & Enrolment Guide.

 If you would like to submit a name change request for June convocation, you must change your official name by February 2021.
 Message email@example.com for details.

-As the Fall Term is proceeding via remote access, the University recommends that you acquire a personal computer to support your learning needs.
+As the Fall and Winter terms are proceeding via remote access, the University recommends that you acquire a personal computer to support your learning needs.
 While a suitable system may be Windows- or macOS-based, a laptop can offer you additional flexibility.
 Please visit www.uoft.me/techspecs for full recommendations.
 You will also be able to access any software required for class.

 Registration & Enrolment Checklist

 - Read the registration and enrolment steps and acquaint yourself with the Academic Calendar, especially your curriculum requirements for your academic year.